Oleksiy Goncharenko: Earnings

 In 2010, in an interview with journalist Roman Skrypin, Goncharenko explained the origin of the 700 thousand dollars indicated in the 2010 declaration.
 He said that he borrowed the money from his father-in-law who worked at Gazprom.

-According to the electronic declaration, in 2016, Goncharenko earned UAH 152.8 thousand as a deputy, he also received UAH 166.36 thousand compensation for rental housing, as well as UAH 26.4 thousand compensation for travel throughout the country.
-Deposits in banks brought Goncharenko UAH 97 thousand.
-His wife received from business activities UAH 1.43 million.
-The deputy had UAH 177 thousand and € 54.5 thousand on accounts in banks, as well as USD 45 thousand in cash.
-Goncharenko declared two apartments in Kyiv (with an area of 141.2 m²) and Odesa (with an area of 75.5 m²).
-Olha Goncharenko owns an apartment in Mykolaiv with an area of 54.5 m².
+According to the electronic declaration, in 2016, Goncharenko earned ₴152.8 thousand as a deputy, he also received ₴166.36 thousand compensation for rental housing, as well as ₴26.4 thousand compensation for travel throughout the country.
+Deposits in banks brought Goncharenko ₴97 thousand.
+His wife received from business activities ₴1.43 million.
+The deputy had ₴177 thousand and €54.5 thousand on accounts in banks, as well as US$45 thousand in cash.
+Goncharenko declared two apartments in Kyiv (with an area of 141.2 m2) and Odesa (with an area of 75.5 m2).
+Olha Goncharenko owns an apartment in Mykolaiv with an area of 54.5 m2.

 Personal life

 Goncharenko is married to Olha, with whom he shared classes at Medical University.
-The couple has two sons - Oleksiy and Kyrylo.
+The couple have two sons.
+The younger son, Kyrylo, is in elementary school.
+The older son, Oleksii, is studying at one of the universities in Odesa.

+Goncharenko has stated that he has not spoken to his father Oleksiy Kostusyev since 2009, when both ran for the position of mayor of Odesa, until Goncharenko dropped out of the race.
+He has described this as unfortunate, stating that he would be happy to resume contact with his father, but does not know how to contact him.